edgedb/easy-edgedb/README.md

 };
 ```

-So now we can see if they are dead or not.
-We'll compare a `cal::local_date` we input to `last_appearance` and if it's greater, then they are dead.
+So now that everyone has a name, let's use that to see if they are dead or not.
+The logic is simple: we choose a `cal::local_date` to input, and if it's greater than the date for `last_appearance` that character is dead.

 ```
 WITH p := (SELECT Person),